enisdenjo/graphql-composite/README.md

 Spec agnostic GraphQL composite schema planner, executor and explainer.

+## Features

+- Zero-dependency
+  - _Not at the moment because I am lazy - [see deps](/package.json)) - they'll be dropped in future iterations_
+- Spec agnostic
+  - Even specless since you can design your own [SchemaPlan](/src/schemaPlan.ts#SchemaPlan)
+- Runs in any environment
+- Stable plans and explanations
+- Everything's JSON serialisable, all steps until execution can be cached

 ## Get started

 See [plan, gather and execute tests](/tests/planGatherAndExecute.test.ts), and the accompanying [fixtures](/tests/fixtures).